 On January 15, 2014, Holdings and a newly formed wholly-owned subsidiary of Holdings, Ekso Acquisition Corp. ("Acquisition Sub"), entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Ekso Bionics.
 Under the Merger Agreement, Acquisition Sub merged with and into Ekso Bionics, with Ekso Bionics remaining as the surviving corporation and with the stockholders of Ekso Bionics exchanging all of their common stock, preferred stock and warrants to purchase preferred stock issued and outstanding immediately prior to the closing of the Merger into an aggregate of 6,088 shares of Holdings' common stock and warrants to purchase 89 shares of common stock.
-In addition, options to purchase 713 shares of common stock of Ekso Bionics were converted into options to purchase 1,086 shares of common stock of Holdings.
-These shares are in addition to 754 outstanding shares of Holdings common stock held by certain pre-Merger stockholders of Holdings, consisting of 643 shares held by such stockholders prior to the Merger and an additional 111 shares issued to such stockholders pursuant to a provision in the Merger Agreement requiring the Company to issue a number of shares such that the aggregate ownership of the pre-Merger stockholders (not including any shares of common stock of the Company following the Merger.
+In addition, options to purchase 713 shares of common stock of Ekso Bionics were converted into options to purchase 1,086 shares of common stock of Holdings, Consisting of 643 shares held by such stockholders prior to the Merger and an additional 111 shares issued to such stockholders pursuant to a provision in the Merger Agreement requiring the Company to issue a number of shares such that the aggregate ownership of the pre-Merger stockholders (not including any shares of common stock of the Company following the Merger.